rajeevshukla/spring-microservices-with-docker/rabbitmq_clustering/README.md

 Rabbitmq service discovery consul plugin is shipped with version rabbitmq 3.7 so no need to install it separately.
 For older versions you need to use [rabbitmq-autclluster](https://github.com/rabbitmq/rabbitmq-autocluster)

+All the available plugins can be find under `usr/lib/rabbitmq/lib/rabbitmq_server-${RABBITMQ_VERSION}/plugins`path inside the docker container.

+You can get inside docker running container by using below commands `docker exec -it <containerId> /bin/bash`